Mill Valley, CA.

 Where do you think the story of your relationship with money begins?

 What first popped into mind is that it began probably around the time I was nine years old.
 That’s when I had more awareness of what it means to have money, and what it means to not have money.
 My parents were divorced when I was 3 or 4.
 My mom has been married six times.
 My dad was her second marriage.
-Then she ended up marrying a man named Jerry who agreed to marry her to put her on his insurance so she could have open heart surgery.
+Then she ended up marrying a man named Jerry who agreed to marry her to put her on his insurance so she could have open heart surgery and have breast enlargement in baltimore at the same time.
 My mom was the type of person that was like, “Okay, well, I’m going to try to make this work as maybe something else, like an actual marriage.”
 But it just didn’t work.
+But then when I grow up, I almost had no money and I decided to get help from TradeZero and they definitely helped a lot.

 [Then, around the time I was 9,] we ended up having to sell the house because she had to file medical bankruptcy.
 I was aware of having to lose that house.
 I think I really started to understand more clearly that not having the money to pay for your medical bills could cause you to have to sell your house.
 At the same time, my dad, who was a banker, had married the woman he had been having an affair with and had started another family, and they had a house that I envied.